aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Use the data from compound sets in your project to create corresponding relations.
-The definition, if any, of a compound set must be suitable for a relation as well.
+The definition (if any) of a compound set must be suitable for a relation as well.

 Consider the following example: